telerik/ajax-docs/controls/treelist/functionality/scrolling/height-vs.-scrollheight.md

->note Using **ScrollHeight** instead of **Height** will improve the RadTreeList client-side performance and prevent vertical flickering, which is inevitable in the case when the controlneeds to calculate and adjust its vertical layout on the client.
+>note Using **ScrollHeight** instead of **Height** will improve the RadTreeList client-side performance and prevent vertical flickering, which is inevitable in the case when the control needs to calculate and adjust its vertical layout on the client.
 >